 - 1/2 tsp bicarbonate of soda

-Using tongs, lift off the rings and then flip the crumpets onto the other side for about a minute (The top of the crumpet should basically be dry so when you flip it there should be no mess).
+- Using tongs, lift off the rings and then flip the crumpets onto the other side for a minute or two (the top of the crumpet should basically be dry so when you flip it there should be no mess).

 Any questions about the recipe?
 Please do let me know by following me on Instagram and leaving me a comment on a recent photo!